-Please join Percona’s Principal Support Engineer Sveta Smirnova as she presents Troubleshooting Best Practices Monitoring and Don’t Kill Your Production on Wednesday, June 27th at 11:00 AM PDT (UTC-7) / 2:00 PM EDT (UTC-4).
+Please watch Percona’s Principal Support Engineer Sveta Smirnova as she presents Troubleshooting Best Practices Monitoring and Don’t Kill Your Production.

 During the MySQL Troubleshooting webinar series, I covered many monitoring and logging tools such as:

 - General, slow, audit, binary, error log files

 - Performance Schema

 - Information Schema